 Kinkajous are generally quiet and docile, and they have no noticeable odor.
 Because they are slow , especially just after being wakened from a nap, they do not particularly like quick sudden movements.
 As a rule, Kinkajous are gentle and nonaggressive most of the time, although they can get wound up and become quite playful, and like to "dive bomb" and pounce on you from high places.

 Living with a Kink: Let me start off by saying that kinkajous are NOT for everyone.
-They require time and space and are not well suited for someone who wants to keep them in a cage all thier lives.
+They require time and space and are not well suited for someone who wants to keep them in a cage all thier lives or for someone who wants to treat it as a human baby.
 Bottle raised babies are very sweet and know no aggression, they are similar to puppies and will wrestle with your hand.
 They will bond with the entire family, and should be let out of their cage for several hours to play.

 We do not recommend harnesses or diapers for kinks.
 Diapers can lead to infection and can be more mess than they are worth and harness with a leash is unnecessary as they are not "roamers" and will stay with you most of the time.
 They can be food protective when they get older so always hand feed them as often as you can.
 They can play and interact with dogs and cats that they are familiar with.